joufella/cqfd/README.md

 configuration keys.
 The .tar.xz, .tar.gz and .zip archive formats are supported.

+Setting ``ignore_missing_files=yes`` will cause all files specified for the archive not being checked for existence by cqfd.
+This is useful when using custom archive options where the archived files don't necessarily end up in the same directory, for example.

 For tar archives:

 * Setting ``tar_transform=yes`` will cause all files specified for the